CHiPs44/pascalscript/README.md

 - UTF-8 support?
   - all Unicode chars can be encoded
   - 1 byte per char for ASCII only text
-  - variable length make string operations hard to implement
+  - variable length glyphs make string operations hard to implement
   - maximum length: 255 (length is a byte, too)
 - UTF-16 support?
   - many Unicode chars can be encoded
   - 2 bytes per char for ASCII only text
   - fixed length make string operations easy
-  - maximum length: 65535 (length is a 16 bits word, too)
+  - maximum length: 65,535 (length is a 16 bits word, too)
 - UTF-32 support?
   - all Unicode chars can be encoded
   - 4 bytes per char for ASCII only text
   - fixed length make string operations easy
-  - maximum length: 4294967295 (length is a 32 bits word, too)
+  - maximum length: 4,294,967,295 (length is a 32 bits word, too)

+Things one can say against Unicode on our 256KB / 512KB RAM target (and even with 8MB of PSRAM):

+- Unicode, be it encoded as UTF-8, UTF-16 or UTF-32 is a nightmare
+  - even fixed width fonts can have glyphs that are wider
+  - some sequences can combine to a single glyph, making computing length or width of a string very hard...
+- Bitmap fonts are huge if they define many glyphs
+- 8x8 or even 8x14/16 bitmap fonts can't represent accuratly many if not most Unicode glyphs

 ### Standard libraries